Qedarites: Achaemenid period

-The Achaemenid Empire encouraged the growth of Qedarite power, and with imperial approval under the reigns of the kings Darius I and his son and successor Xerxes I, the Qedarites and the Nabataeans soon expanded their territory during the 5th century BC to the west into the southern and eastern Levant, which put the Qedarites in control of the Negev and the northern Sinai till they were adjoining the eastern borders of Lower Egypt and southern Palestine, more specifically in the region to the immediate south of Judaea and east of the Nile Delta, and the approach of the Wadi Tumilat, where the Qedarites acted as a garrison which protected the local border for the Achaemenids and as a sort of police force in Egypt by helping the imperial authorities prevent any further revolt of Egypt; at the same time, the Qedarites protected the Canal of the Pharaohs dug by Darius I as well as the road between Syria and Egypt, while the border town of Daphnae acted as a garrison against the Arabs and the populations of Syria.
+The Achaemenid Empire encouraged the growth of Qedarite power, and with imperial approval under the reigns of the kings Darius I and his son and successor Xerxes I, the Qedarites and the Nabataeans soon expanded their territory during the 5th century BCE to the west into the southern and eastern Levant, which put the Qedarites in control of the Negev and the northern Sinai till they were adjoining the eastern borders of Lower Egypt and southern Palestine, more specifically in the region to the immediate south of Judaea and east of the Nile Delta, and the approach of the Wadi Tumilat, where the Qedarites acted as a garrison which protected the local border for the Achaemenids and as a sort of police force in Egypt by helping the imperial authorities prevent any further revolt of Egypt; at the same time, the Qedarites protected the Canal of the Pharaohs dug by Darius I as well as the road between Syria and Egypt, while the border town of Daphnae acted as a garrison against the Arabs and the populations of Syria.
 Within Lower Egypt itself, the Qedarites expanded into its 20th nome of Lower Egypt until as far as the Wādī Ṭumīlāt's western end at Bubastis and northwards along the Pelusian branch of the Nile till the ruins of Pi-Ramesses, with their new Egyptian territories including fine agricultural land between what are presently Saft el-Hinna and Qantir, and grazing land in the Wādī Ṭumīlāt itself.
 As a result of this Qedarite expansion, the region to the east of the Pelusian branch of the Nile became known as Ἀραβίη (Arabíē, lit.
 'Arabia'), the mountainous areas to the east of Heliopolis as the Ἀραβίης ὄρος (Arabíēs óros, lit.
 'Arabian Mountains'), and the Gulf of Suez as the Ἀράβιος κόλπος (Arábios kólpos, lit.
 'Arabian Gulf'); the Qedarite kingdom at this time thus covered an area ranging from the eastern limits of the Nile Delta in the west till Transjordan in the east and including the whole Sinai peninsula and the northern Hejaz, and their western expansion allowed them to control a large territory stretching from the Egyptian city of Pithom (presently Tall al-Masḫuṭa) in the eastern Nile Delta through the Negev till Transjordan.

 The Qedarite expansion also pressured many Edomites out of their traditional homelands, forcing them to resettle as Qedarite vassals into the southern parts of the former kingdom of Judah which became known as Idumaea, although the bulk of the population of the former territories of Edom as well as of the newly formed Idumaea appears to have consisted of both Edomites and Qedarites, as well as a Jewish minority in the region of Beersheba.